pypa/packaging.python.org/source/specifications/core-metadata.rst

    The field format specification was relaxed to accept the syntax used by popular publishing tools.

-Each entry contains a string naming some other distutils project required by this distribution.
+Each entry contains a string naming some other distribution required by this distribution.

-The format of a requirement string contains from one to four parts:
+A requirement string has one mandatory and three optional parts.

 * A project name, in the same format as the ``Name:`` field.
   The only mandatory part.
-* A comma-separated list of 'extra' names.
-These are defined by the required project, referring to specific features which may need extra dependencies.
+* A comma-separated list of 'extra' names in square brackets, like ``[extra1,extra2]``.
+These names are defined by the required project, referring to specific features which may need extra dependencies.
 The names MUST conform to the restrictions specified by the ``Provides-Extra:`` field.
+* Either a version specifier or an ``@`` sign followed by a URL.
-* A version specifier.
-Tools parsing the format should accept optional parentheses around this, but tools generating it should not use parentheses.
+  Tools parsing the format should accept optional parentheses around a version specifier, but tools generating it should not use parentheses.
 * An environment marker after a semicolon.
 This means that the requirement is only needed in the specified conditions.